 Disclaimer: Fees are approved annually by The University of Manitoba Board of Governors.
 In the event of a discrepancy between the fee rates approved by the Board and those published on this website, the fee rates approved by the Board will prevail.
 Students will be notified of any corrections that result in a re-assessment of their student account.

-Deadline for applications: Applications for 2019-20 admission are now closed.
-Applications for 2020-21 admisison will be available in April 2019.
+Deadline for applications: Applications for 2020-21 admisison are now available.
 Deadline to apply is December 1, 2019.
 Apply now.